towalink/saltx/README.md

 Using Saltstack with Bitwarden/Vaultwarden credential management - locally or via salt-ssh.

 Saltx is a wrapper around Saltstack's salt-ssh and Bitwarden/Vaultwarden.
 It aims at simplifying to use both tools together.
 Private Saltstack Pillar files and State files are stored in Bitwarden/Vaultwarden.
 They are synchronized to an encrypted folder (using EncFS) on the machine using Salt, often a Salt server.
-With this data, salt-ssh and salt-local are called and can be used as usual.
+With this data, `salt-ssh` and `salt-call --local` are called and can be used as usual.
 Public Saltstack Pillars and States are kept in a git repository, adhering to the Infrastructure-as-Code paradigm.

 With this approach, credential data can be kept secure while allowing to leverage the benefits of using Saltstack in a simple, straight-forward manner - even in a team setup.